 Alpha Kappa Psi

-Alpha Kappa Psi, the professional business fraternity of the College of William & Mary, continued to help its members build networking connections.
+Alpha Kappa Psi, the professional business fraternity of William & Mary, continued to help its members build networking connections.
 23 new members joined in the fall.
 This organization brought in two speakers from consulting firms, held professional development workshops, and hosted a number of social activities.

 Women in Business